How to compile r8168 and r8101 modules for Realtek ethernet adapters

 We normally stick with intel nics, something we do not regret. they most costs 40 euro more but thats definitely worth it.

-I found it also useful to preserve the environment variables
+I found it also useful to preserve the environment variables by using

 sudo -E make